Skip to main content

 Bilateral relations between Argentina and China must be understood in the context of Latin America, since the countries of the region generally share similar economic processes rooted in a common historical-social matrix, although with differences due to their respective political evolution.
 China is already the first or second-largest destination for exports and origin of imports, investment, and loans for most countries in Latin America and the Caribbean (LAC) and, in the past decade and a half, various countries in the region have established ‘strategic partnerships’ of various kinds with China.

-In the first days of February 2022, during his visit to Beijing for the Winter Olympics, Argentine President Alberto Fernández concluded a long series of economic and political agreements with his Chinese counterpart, President Xi Jinping.
-Despite the objections of the US Government, Argentina joined the Belt and Road Initiative (BRI) (in contrast with Brazil, Mexico, and Colombia—the major economies in Latin America that have not yet done so).
+After the visit of President Alberto Fernández to Beijing in February 2022, and despite the objections of the US Government, Argentina joined the Belt and Road Initiative (BRI) (in contrast with Brazil, Mexico, and Colombia—the major economies in Latin America that have not yet done so).
 The agreement cleared the way for Argentina to receive 23.7 billion USD of financing for projects at the national and provincial levels in areas such as transportation, education, science and technology, agriculture, and hydroelectric and nuclear power.
-Some preexisting projects already approved and under way (for instance, the Belgrano Cargas railway and two dams in the province of Santa Cruz) will receive new impetus, while new projects still waiting for approval (gas pipelines, electric power lines) were added.
-The Sino-Argentine joint statement expresses the intention to promote the expansion and diversification of bilateral trade, and to intensify Chinese financial support for exports to Argentina.
-According to the statement, ‘options were explored to increase the participation’ of Argentine supplier companies in Chinese infrastructure projects in the country, although the document stops short of putting forward any specific measure in this regard.
+Some pre-existing projects already approved and in execution (for example, the Belgrano Cargas railway and two dams in the province of Santa Cruz) would receive a new boost, while new projects (gas pipelines, power lines) would be added.
+The China–Argentine Joint Statement expressed the intention to promote the expansion and intensification of bilateral trade, to increase China’s financial support for its industrial exports to Argentina, and to promote the participation of Argentine supplier companies in Chinese infrastructure projects in the country.
+The document, however, did not propose any specific measure in these regards.

-The agreements signed with China were finalised a few days after a pre-agreement (pending parliamentary approval) between the Argentine Government and the IMF regarding the repayment of a loan of 57 billion USD the IMF had granted to the previous conservative government of Mauricio Macri in 2018—a loan that at the time had Beijing’s endorsement.
-However, these funds (the 46 billion USD actually received) were not used for productive or social purposes: one portion was used to pay external debts to foreign banks, while another left the country in a ‘currency flight’.
-The current joint statement confirms the financing obtained from Beijing will be used for infrastructure and cultural development projects, although it must be noted that such financing is not aimed at promoting the productive and technological capacity of Argentina, and could further increase its indebtedness, while existing debt servicing is already strangling the country’s finances.
+The agreements signed with China were finalised a few days after a pre-agreement (pending parliamentary approval) between the Argentine Government and the IMF regarding the repayment of a loan of 57 billion USD the IMF had granted to the previous conservative government of Mauricio Macri in 2018 (the largest in the entire history of the IMF)—a loan that at the time had Beijing’s endorsement.
+However, the funds received (846 billion USD) were not used for productive or social purposes: part of them was used to pay debt to foreign banks, while another part left the country in a ‘capital flight’, contributing to Argentina’s financial distress.

 Current Economic Relations

-Today China also has a substantial presence across the entire production chain for soybeans, which are Argentina’s main exportable product, from the supply of seeds to the control of export ports.
-Added to this are the large investments in key export sectors (mainly agri-food items such as soybeans, barley, soybean oil, chicken, and beef), including the acquisition by the Chinese state-owned food processing giant COFCO Group of 100% of the local subsidiaries of Nidera and Noble Agri, making it a leading firm in oilseed milling in Argentina.
+Today China’s presence is substantial across the entire production chain for soybeans, which are Argentina’s main exportable product, from the supply of seeds to the control of export ports.
+Added to this are the large investments in key export sectors (mainly agri-food items such as soybeans, barley, soybean oil, chicken, and beef), including the acquisition by the Chinese state-owned food processing giant COFCO Group of 100% of the local subsidiaries of Nidera and Noble Agri, making COFCO a leading firm in oilseed milling in Argentina.
 In 2018, the COFCO Group exported the highest volume of grains and derivatives among companies in Argentina.

-Chinese companies have investments or are involved as contractors in a wide range of activities: oil, through CNOOC and Sinopec; energy projects (the Atucha III nuclear power plant, with its Chinese technology and capital; Condor Cliff and La Barrancosa hydroelectric dams in Santa Cruz Province; and a photovoltaic solar energy plant in Caucharí, Jujuy Province); aerospace activities (the Bajada del Agrio Space Station in the Province of Neuquén); surface and underground railway projects; mining (the Veladero gold and silver mine; lithium and potassium mines in the provinces of Salta and Jujuy); electronics assembly plants; soy and its derivatives (flour and oil), biodiesel, and cattle in the Pampas region; and financing and swaps.
+Big Chinese state-owned and private corporations—including PowerChina, Gezhouba, China Railway Construction Corporation (CRCC), China National Nuclear Corporation, Ganfeng Lithium, Tianqi Lithium and Zijin Mining, among others—have investments or are involved as contractors in a wide range of activities: oil (through CNOOC and Sinopec); energy projects (the Atucha III nuclear power plant, with Chinese technology and capital); the Néstor Kirchner and Jorge Cepernic hydroelectric dams in southern Santa Cruz Province; a photovoltaic solar energy plant in Caucharí, Jujuy Province); aerospace activities (the Bajada del Agrio Space Observation Station in the Province of Neuquén); surface and underground railway projects; mining (the Veladero gold and silver mine; lithium and potassium mines in the provinces of Salta and Jujuy); and electronics assembly plants.
+China’s commercial and policy banks also play a decisive role in financing these activities.

-The agreements that are currently being implemented include the construction or improvement of important railways linked to the soybean export complex—for instance, the renovation of the Belgrano Cargas and San Martín Cargas railways, to facilitate access to the Pacific Ocean.
-The renovation involves not only financing from China, but also the import of Chinese-made locomotives and wagons.
-In this way, Argentine governments are allocating large financial resources to the purchase of industrial and capital goods from China, instead of directing them to the reactivation of Argentina’s once advanced domestic railway industry—a situation that has been the subject of criticism and debate in political and academic circles in Argentina.
+Similarly, having already suffered delays and suspensions by previous governments due to financing problems, the two Santa Cruz hydroelectric dams, as well as the Atucha III nuclear plant, were suspended by the Milei government.
+Several other public infrastructure projects—including the San Javier photovoltaic park in Misiones Province, a water purification plant in Laferrere (Buenos Aires Province), the Santa Fe-Córdoba interprovincial aqueduct—failed to secure financing despite signed commercial contracts, and it remains uncertain whether they will be realised.
+Agreements currently being suspended include the construction or improvement of major railways linked to the soybean export complex, such as the renovation of the Belgrano Cargas and San Martín Cargas railways, to facilitate access to the Pacific Ocean.
+The railway renovation projects involve not only financing from China, but also the import of Chinese-made locomotives, wagons, and even sleepers.
+This way, successive Argentine governments have been allocating substantial financial resources to the purchase of industrial and capital goods from China, instead of directing them to the rejuvenation of Argentina’s once advanced national railway industry.
+This approach has caused criticism and debates in Argentine’s political and academic circles.

-Partial list of the most recent bilateral economic agreements
+Here is a partial list of the most recent bilateral economic agreements:

 • Joint Declaration on the Establishment of a Comprehensive Strategic Association (2014).